btcpayserver/woocommerce-greenfield-plugin/readme.txt

 * New feature: Add basic support for WooCommerce cart and checkout blocks.
 Note: Works for default configuration; future versions will make it work with modal checkout and separate payment gateways too.

-= 2.3.1 :: 2023-10-20 =
-* Fix: Ensure refunds text does not exceed API field limit.

-= 2.3.0 :: 2023-09-06 =
-* Support for high performance order storage (HPOS)

-Note: This is opt-in but brings performance improvements.
-Follow instructions [here](https://github.com/woocommerce/woocommerce/wiki/High-Performance-Order-Storage-Upgrade-Recipe-Book#how-to-enable-hpos) if you want to use it.

-= 2.2.3 :: 2023-08-22 =
-* Automatically create webhook after redirect.

-= 2.2.2 :: 2023-08-22 =
-* Fix edgecase JS error on payment method selection.

-= 2.2.1 :: 2023-08-17 =
-* Add tooltip with webhook callback information

-= 2.2.0 :: 2023-08-17 =
-* Refactor settings UI and allow manual webhook secret entry.
-This allows 3rd party integrators limit their API keys scope and not include the webhook permission.

-= 2.1.0 :: 2023-04-03 =
-* New feature: Modal / Overlay checkout mode (no redirect to BTCPay Server)

-= 2.0.0 :: 2023-03-20 =
-* New feature: Add support for refunds.

-Note: If you are upgrading from a version < 2.0 and you want to use refunds (via pull payments) you need to create a new API key with the "Create non-approved pull payments" which is available from BTCPay Server version 1.7.6.
-See this link for more information: https://docs.btcpayserver.org/WooCommerce/#create-a-new-api-key

-If you do NOT use refunds.
-You do NOT need to do anything, your existing API key and setup will continue to work as before.

 Changelog of older releases can be found [here](https://github.com/btcpayserver/woocommerce-greenfield-plugin/blob/master/changelog.txt)